 The endowment model was developed at Yale University in the mid-1980s.
 It was designed primarily for universities to reduce exposure to traditional asset classes by investing in alternative, long-term assets.
-The endowment model adheres to two key principles.
+The endowment model adheres to two key principal.

-This approach has been a huge success for universities over the years.
+This approach has been a success for universities over the years.
 It has not only provided lower market risk compared to traditional growth portfolios, but often the investments have produced a significantly higher rate of return.

 If you’d like to know more about our approach to portfolio diversification, call us at 480-219-0657.